-In the meantime, drop Pastor Terry Chan a note at email@example.com if you would like to join together via Zoom videoconference for our Sunday Gatherings at 10:30 a.m., Tuesday Bible Study at 11:00 a.m. or our Wednesday Prayer Group Fellowship at 11:00 a.m.
+In the meantime, drop Pastor Terry Chan a note at firstname.lastname@example.org if you would like to join together via Zoom videoconference for our Tuesday Bible Study at 11:00 am or our Wednesday Prayer Group Fellowship at 11:00 am.
 You can also contact Pastor Terry for prayer, counsel, spiritual conversation, and pastoral care at 650-438-7370.

-When we are able to re-open the church building for worship and other activities, you can be confident that the entire facility has been cleaned and sanitized and social distance seating will be accommodated for as long as necessary.
+As we continue re-opening the church building for worship and other activities, you can be confident that the entire facility has been cleaned and sanitized.
+There are plenty of social distance seating available (six-feet apart for singing) and masks are currently required for indoor worship.
+You can also checkout the sermon link below.
+God bless and see you soon!

 Our Sunday worship celebrations include a blend of contemporary Christian music (led by our praise band or young adult worship team) and traditional piano and organ led hymns.
 Together they create a joyful yet reverent worship spirit.